Shock Control Test Advanced Tutorial

 ☐ Check lateral clearance (1 inch minimum)

-3. SYSTEM STARTUP & HARDWARE VERIFICATION
+Section 3: SYSTEM STARTUP & HARDWARE VERIFICATION

 ⚠ CRITICAL: Never power on amplifier before Panther system is ready.
 Incorrect sequence can cause DC offset damage to shaker.